-Equal Opportunity evaluates each CareerSource Polk facility at least every three years to ensure compliance with ADA standards.

-CareerSource Polk staff members receive training on disability awareness, sensitivity, and etiquette; and outreach for employers and federal contractors that are required to comply with Section 503 of the Rehabilitation Act.
-In addition, select staff are trained to enroll SSA beneficiaries in the Ticket to Work program.
+Equal Opportunity evaluates each CareerSource Polk facility at least every three years to etiquette; and outreach for employers and federal contractors that are required to comply with beneficiaries in the Ticket to Work program.
 Individuals requiring additional services may be referred by staff to other agencies.